-This issuance of the 2015 Restructuring Bonds by the Issuer will enable the Authority to retire certain of its outstanding indebtedness.
+This issuance of the 2022 Restructuring Bonds by the Issuer will enable [(i) the Authority to retire certain of its outstanding indebtedness, (ii) the Issuer to refund certain of its restructuring bonds and (iii) the Authority to finance System Resiliency Costs (as defined herein)].
 See "THE SECURITIZATION LAW" in this Official Statement.